 We took Johnathan's great idea for this simple Arduino controlled temperature scanner and created a parts list with some tips.

-The programming code used on the scanner will depend on what LCD you use.
-A great starting point is the sample code on my blog as a starting point and adapt for different programs.
+• The programming code used on the scanner will depend on what LCD you use.
+A great starting point is the sample code on my blog.
+Adapt for different programs.

 If you have an electronics story or project you'd like to share, please email MyStory@Jameco.com.